-Plastic plays such an intimate role in our daily lives, from the contact lenses we wear, to the containers we consume our food in.
+Plastic plays such an intimate role in our daily lives, from the contact lenses we wear to the containers we consume our food in.
 While its creation may have paved the way to a more convenient and innovative society, the question is, at what cost?

 Single-use plastic is the main culprit that has permeated our daily lives and is now polluting our beautiful lands and oceans.
-A report by Dalberg discovered that over the last decade alone, the world has produced as much plastic as it has over the preceding years combined, with 75% of that being waste product.
+A report by Dalberg discovered that over the last decade alone, the world has produced as much plastic as it has over the preceding years combined, with 75% of that being waste products.

 Seal pups caught in plastic fishing nets

-Latest research by Messika Revel, Amélie Châtel and Catherine Mouneyrac found how these particles can threaten human health by entering our body via inhalation, the natural food chain or tap water.
+The latest research by Messika Revel, Amélie Châtel and Catherine Mouneyrac found how these particles can threaten human health by entering our body via inhalation, the natural food chain or tap water.

 “Every stage of the plastic lifecycle poses a significant risk to human health, and the majority of people worldwide are exposed to plastic at multiple stages of this lifecycle.”

 Scientists have found a connection between plastic pollution and climate change.
-However, Ted Siegler, a Vermont resource economist stated that unlike climate change, the solution for plastic pollution is a lot simpler.
+However, Ted Siegler, a Vermont resource economist stated that, unlike climate change, the solution for plastic pollution is a lot simpler.
 All we require is greater institutional management of waste and global citizen responsibility for keeping our land and ocean plastic-free.

 There are several ways you can be a part of the solution.
 Here are seven ways you can prevent micro-plastics from further becoming a macro issue: